Bylaws for SAN ANGELO GUN CLUB, Inc.,

 a Texas Nonprofit Corporation located in San Angelo, Texas

-These Bylaws, dated January 27, 2015 supercede previous and all other Bylaws.
+These Bylaws, dated November 26, 2019 supersede previous and all other Bylaws.

 These bylaws constitute the code of rules adopted by the San Angelo Gun Club, Inc. (hereafter also referred to as SAGC) for the regulation and management of its affairs.
-They are further detailed and supported by SAGC documented policies and procedures including a Conflict of Interest policy.
+They are further detailed and supported by SAGC documented policies and procedures.
+SAGC is a 501c-7 non-profit corporation.